timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC06 - Adding a medicine short form**

-Guarantees: The Medicine would have a short form only if the medicine exist in the system.
+Guarantees: The Medicine would have a short form only if the medicine exist in the system and the short form is unique.

 **MSS**

 1. User adds a Medicine [UC04](#use-case-uc04---adding-a-medicine).
 2. User views the person list [UC05](#use-case-uc05---listing-medicine-list).
-3. User chose to add a short form for medicine.
+3. User chooses to add a short form for medicine.
 4. PharmHub updates Medicine list with short form.
    <br>**Use case ends**